Surekha47/Phylogenetic_analysis_using_MEGA/README.md

 d = evolutionary distance (expected number of substitutions per site) P = proportion of nucleotide differences between two sequences

-# To construct the phylogenetic tree in MEGA software we will install the MEGA software using this link (https://www.megasoftware.net/releases/MEGA_12.0.8_win64_setup.exe).
+# To construct the phylogenetic tree in MEGA software we will install this software using the below link (https://www.megasoftware.net/releases/MEGA_12.0.8_win64_setup.exe).